Top Dog at BernerWise

 You look at a few sites and scroll through some pics.
-You’re a little shocked at the prices.
-You’d thought you’d pay $400.
-And the cheapest you see are $895 to $1,195 a piece.
+You’re a little shocked.
+Prices are all over the place.
+They range from $800 to $3,500.
 But finally you find a cute one you like (that’s half a continent away).
 Great news!
 They’ll ship the dog to you for free!

 Stop, right there!
 You’re getting ready to make a big mistake

 Please stop right there before you plug in your credit card or write a check.
 This isn’t like making a purchase at Amazon.com.
 You are getting ready to make the BIGGEST MISTAKE of buying a Bernese Mountain Dog puppy (or any puppy).

 If the description above sounds familiar, then you are more than likely getting ready to buy from a breeder who primarily cares about one thing – making money.
 And those breeders will dramatically increase your chances of heartache.

 How do you spot a responsible breeder?

 In general, there are four kinds of breeders:

 Responsible breeders are the only ones you should be dealing with.
 So how do you tell which ones are responsible?
 There’s a lot that separates the responsible breeder from the rest.
 But at this point in your search, it’s fairly obvious: